THE MUDDLE FAMILIES

 Ellen died at the age of 74, her death being registered in Lewes registration district during the 3rd quarter of 1953.
 It was probably soon after Ellen’s death that John went to live with his daughter Alice Shoesmith at 85 Malling Street.
 He continued to live with the family of his daughter Alice at 85 Malling Street until fourteen years after his wife’s death he had to go into Brighton Hospital where he died at the age of 90, his death being registered during the 4th quarter of 1967.

-John and Ellen’s eldest child was Alice Ellen Muddle who was born at Uckfield in Sussex on 26 May 1905, and baptised at Holy Cross Church in Uckfield on 6 August 1905.
-In about 1911 she moved with her parents to Lewes.
+John and Ellen’s eldest child was Alice Ellen Muddle who was born at Uckfield in Sussex on 26 May 1905, and baptised at the Parish Church of Holy Cross in Uckfield on 6 August 1905.
+In the census of 2 April 1911 Alice, at the age of 5, was living with her parents at 32 Alexandra Road in Uckfield.
+Then sometime during the next two years she moved with her parents to Lewes, Sussex.

 When she was 23 years old Alice married 31-year-old Frank Louis Shoesmith in Lewes registration district during the 1st quarter of 1929.
 Frank was the son of Frank Louis and Frances Elizabeth Shoesmith; he had been born at Lewes and his birth registered during the 4th quarter of 1897.
 Frank and Alice lived at 85 Malling Street in Lewes, and they had two children born in Lewes in 1930 and 1935.
 Frank died at the age of 46 (not 47 as given on his death certificate), his death being registered in Brighton registration district in Sussex during the 2nd quarter of 1944.